Daniel Dart: A Day Without Immigrants

 He created and appeared in a series of PSA/call-to-action videos for Movimiento Cosecha calling for support of a national strike and economic boycott on May 1, 2017.
 The goal is to create solidarity and protection for immigrants from all origins.

 This Is My Home

 In 2016, Dart created the #ThisIsMyHome campaign for immigrant rights with Salvador Santana for We Are Casa and CASA in Action (CASA de Maryland).
 The campaign focused around creating awareness across the United States with specific calls to action in the hopes of achieving comprehensive immigration reform.

 CA Prop 57

 In 2016, Dart wrote and directed a public service announcement television ad endorsing California Proposition 57 (2016) for Californians for Governor Brown for public safety and rehabilitation for Governor Jerry Brown's ballot measure committee and the California Democratic Party.

 Film and television

-Dart was the Executive Producer of Leather Bound.
+Dart was the Executive Producer of Leather Bound (2016) and Producer for Rylo (2017).